salesforce-heroku-workshops/java-play-workshop/12-searching-logs-with-papertrail.md

 <link href="index.css" rel="stylesheet" type="text/css">

-# <a id="chapter7">Chapter 7: Searching Logs with Papertrail</a>
+# <a id="top">Chapter 12: Searching Logs with Papertrail</a>

-Goals: This chapter will teach you how to add the Paptertrail Heroku Add-on to your application.
+  **Goal**: This chapter will teach you how to add the Paptertrail Heroku Add-on to your application.
 Papertrail provides a robust web interface for searching your application's logs and setting alerts for specific searches.

 To add the Papertrail Add-on: